glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-1.md

     }
     Outline;

-Outlines determine the appropriate number of blank space to the left and right of a sprite's animation frame.
+Outlines determine the appropriate number of transparent pixels to the left and right of a sprite's animation frame.

 The `outline_table_offset` from the `Frame` is an array as large as the frame `height` value.